-Join Richard Harrington for an in-depth discussion in this video Changing ISO, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Changing ISO, part of Learning the Canon 6D.

 …ISO is a useful adjustment that modifies the sensitivity of your camera's sensor.…As you increase ISO, you can use faster shutter speeds and smaller apertures.…This is a typical adjustment you'll make when shooting in lower light.…Keep in mind though that higher ISO's can add some noise, but the benefit is,…is that they give you the option to use smaller apertures to capture deeper depth…of field, and to use faster shutter speeds to truly freeze the action.…To change ISO, press the ISO speed setting button.…